 First, I show that a single statistic summarizes the impact of belief heterogeneity on aggregate demand.
 This statistic, which I refer to as correlated disagreement, captures the extent to which belief heterogeneity is correlated with individual income cyclicality.
-I show that the change in aggregate demand at time t, c_t , induced by an increase in aggregate income at time t + h, y{t+h} , is given by:
+Suppose that aggregate income (y) rises at time t + h.
+I show that the change in aggregate demand at time t, $c_t$ , is given by: